djlosch/apollo/README.md

 ## How does it work / What method does Apollo use?

 Adblockers use filter matching -- they check element ids and classes.
 If there's a match, the adblocker reduces the element height to zero, or removes it from the page entirely.
-If you know the div should be there (or be a certain height), but it's not, then the visitor probably has adblock enabled.

-By default, Apollo attempts to log the adblock detector results to your [Google Analytics](http://www.google.com/analytics/) (GA) profile.
+By default, Apollo checks a div known to be filtered -- if the height is zero, or the div is removed from the page, it concludes that adblocking is enabled.
+Apollo attempts to log the adblock detector results to your [Google Analytics](http://www.google.com/analytics/) (GA) profile.
 Once you've added the script to your page, you'll see the results in the Events section (Behavior > Events > Top Events).
 The default category is `adblock (apollo)` (you can change this if you want... examples below).
 Apollo supports universal analytics (analytics.js) which uses `ga()`, or either legacy implementations from ga.js (`trackEvent()` and `_gaq.push()`).

 Apollo is not endorsed by, supported by, or related in any way to Google or Google Analytics.